Tampa Car Accident Lawyer

 However, an exception doesn’t always mean that you’ll have more time.
 If a crash is fatal, family members have two years to file a wrongful death claim against at-fault parties.
 If a government entity is involved, victims have a matter of months – not years – to take action.

-The best course of action involves contacting an attorney as soon as you’ve been involved in an accident in Tampa, Florida.
+The best course of action involves contacting an attorney as soon as you’ve been involved in a crash.
 There’s a laundry list of reasons to get a jump-start on your injury claim – and the statute of limitations sits pretty high on that list.

 Following a crash in Hillsborough County, there are certain things you should do.
 There are also certain things you should absolutely avoid doing as best you can.
 The decisions you make can have a massive impact on how any insurance claims or lawsuits you decide to pursue.